pavlovic-ivan/ghrunner-app/aws_sam.md

 ```
 -------

-<h2> Update the code of your function </h2>
+## Update the code of your function

-Every time a pushed is done, the action automatically runs the "deploy.yml".
-In this way your Function will always be updated.
+Every time a pushe is done, the action automatically runs the `deploy.yml`.
+This way your Function will always be updated.